The airport tax battle pits easy money from Congress against local taxation from voters.

 Airports and their supporters are so determined to get more money from the federal government that they have resorted to stretching the truth.
 A recent headline in an online newsletter said, “Airlines Confirm: It’s Time to Increase the PFC.”
 Now, there is a real stretch.

 I have never heard any airline say that airports should collect more in airport taxes from their passengers.
 The airport may as well say that passengers beg for more airport taxes.

 Though the base amount of the PFC has not been increased, the flying public based on enplanements has grown 400 percent from 1976 to 2016.
-Simply stated, the PFC income has increased far greater than inflation.
-At the same time that the number of passengers was growing, the number of take off and landings were decreasing.
+Simply stated, the PFC income has increased far more than inflation.
+At the same time that the number of passengers was growing, the number of take-off and landings were decreasing.
 That means that per airport operation the need for runways and gate capacity has decreased.